MichaelRera/SmurfsTrsc/README.md

 - The **correlation_gene_age_smurfness** folder contains the output (tables) of the **analysis_age_and_smurfness.Rmd** file.

--The **differential_expression** folder contains all the output of the differential gene expression analysis, included GSEA.
+- The **differential_expression** folder contains all the output of the differential gene expression analysis, included GSEA.

 - The **longevity** folder contains all the data of the longevity and smurf recording experiments.